 The GED test is not offered online, though.
 The exam needs to be taken by students in person at a state-designated test center and registration is also done online at GED.com.

 The GED is for students who, for whatever reason, dropped out of high school before graduation and want to benefit from this program that allows them to acquire an equivalent credential.
 In America, there are some 40 million adults who don’t hold a high school or GED diploma.
 Holding the degree will result in much better career options and allows for a college education.

 Start With Easier Subject Fields

 The GED test is a computer-based standardized test that contains four modules or subtests in Science, Literacy (Reasoning through Language Arts), Social Studies, and Math (Mathematical Reasoning).
 You should start with the subject field that’s easiest for you to get acquainted with the testing format and to build up your self-confidence.

 The GED program focuses on the knowledge skills needed in the modern-day workplaces and colleges and centers on problem-solving and critical-thinking skills.
 The four modules are aligned with State Career- and College Readiness Standards.

-Students have the option to one of the subtests at a time and in most states, their scores will stand for a period of two years.
+Students have the option to take one of the subtests at a time.
 So students may prepare for one of the four parts, and pass that section and then move on to the next module.
 Some students, however, feel more comfortable if they take more subtests in one session, which, of course, is okay as well.

 You Might Pass The GED Test Without Learning